oweb36/mws-docs/mws/Characters/Bench/Air Conditioners/ZHU.md

 > TLDR: French and Canadian.
 > TLDR2: Just there.
+> TLDR3: Chilling.

 ZHR is your average French and Canadian guy.
 Just there, nothing.
+He's also chilling.

 ## Relations

 N/A

+## Trivia

+- He's mysterious, and just doing there.
+	- This is very intentional. i just want a character that does nothing but chill.
+- He's just chilling.

 #airconditioner